mxdjo/blog/content/setup.md

 It took me a good amount of experimentation with different apps, peripherals and distro-hopping but I finally feel like my current workflow is reliable and something that won't require any tweaking for a good amount of time.
 Shortly, I'd like to figure out a setup to automate my backups from my self hosted `git` server as well as set up a Nextcloud WebDAV to get rid of Joplin's Dropbox sync.

-But that's for some other day, the weather in Bengaluru is amazing for a month like June, so I'd make some hot ginger tea and enjoy the rainy evening for now.
+But that's for some other day, the weather in Bengaluru is amazing for a month like June, so I'll make some hot ginger tea and enjoy the rainy evening for now.

 Also, bonus picture.
 This is how my setup looks at night!